Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-08-27-observability/index.md

 Do you see something new?

 {% comte() %}
 Hmm, indeed.
-Previously, some values are “missing” because `Observable` and `Subscriber` have no buffer.
+With `Observable`, some values are “missing” because `Observable` and `Subscriber` have no buffer.
 The subscriber only returns the current value when it is called.
 However, here, things are different.
 No missing values.
 There are all here.
-As if there was a buffer!
+As if there… was a buffer!

-And the values returned by the subscriber are not the raw `T`, we see `PushBack`.
-It comes from… [`VectorDiff::PushBack`][`eyeball_im::VectorDiff`].
+And the values returned by the subscriber are not the raw `T`: we see `PushBack`.
+It comes from, <i>check the documentation</i>, [`VectorDiff::PushBack`][`eyeball_im::VectorDiff`]!

 [`eyeball_im::VectorDiff`]: https://docs.rs/eyeball-im/0.5.0/eyeball_im/enum.VectorDiff.html
 {% end %}